 UCB has a duty to promote and foster an environment where discrimination is seriously challenged.
 It is committed to equality and justice by attempting to eradicate discrimination in all spheres of its influence.
-The principles of fairness, justice, equality, dignity, and respect are central to UCB's Equality of Opportunity strategy Policy https://www.ucb.ac.uk/about-us/equality-of-opportunity/
+The principles of fairness, justice, equality, dignity, and respect are central to UCB's Equality of Opportunity Policy.